Updated: Jan 4, 2022

 Just because you like a color does not mean that it has to go on the walls.
 There are many ways to incorporate color into your space. a front door, cabinetry, a kitchen island, shelves or a bookcase, wallcoverings, furniture, ceilings, trim and baseboards, accessories, fabrics, or in a rug.

 If you are nervous about trying a new color test in small doses with things like accessories, art, or pillows before you go all in with larger areas or pieces.
-In the end the colors that you choose should not be anything someone tells you to use because they are curently the trendy color.
-They should be colors YOU enjoy and bring YOU happiness everytime you look at them.
+In the end the colors that you choose should not be anything someone tells you to use because they are currently the trendy color.
+They should be colors YOU enjoy and bring YOU happiness every time you look at them.
 Making a color change in your home is the biggest change you can make for your decorating budget.
 Here are some of our top tips for creating a new color palette:

 • Rush to make a decision